-Although we call this dish Chop Suey, it is not to be mistaken for the version found here in the US.
-The idea however, is similar in that a mixture of ingredients is used.
-Chop Suey as known here is cooked with meats, celery, cabbage, bean sprouts, and noodles in a starch-thickened sauce typically served with rice.
-Chai Boey on the other hand is more soupy, tangy, and spicy.
+Although we call this soup Chop Suey, do not mistake this for the US stir fry dish.
+The idea however, is similar in that a mix of ingredients are used.
+Chop Suey in the USe is cooked with meats, celery, cabbage, bean sprouts, and noodles in a starch-thickened sauce typically served with rice.
+Chai Boey on the other hand is a tangy and spicy soup.

 Pickled mustard greens (kiam chai) are sold in plastic packages.
-Tamarind slices are a little more difficult to find here but it can be substituted with tamarind paste or lime juice.
+They also come in cans.
+Tamarind slices are a little more difficult to find here but you can substitute it with tamarind paste or concentrate or even lime juice.

-Mustard greens, on the other hand, can be easily found at the Asian grocery stores.
-These leafy green vegetables have a peppery taste and can stand up to being boiled without breaking down too much.
+You can easily find mustard greens or Gai Choy at the Asian grocery stores here int he US.
+These leafy green vegetables have a peppery taste and can stand up to boiling without breaking down too much.

 This recipe is very forgiving and the ingredients listed here are more of a guide.
 Please adjust accordingly.
 If you cannot get some of the ingredients, please refer to the notes at the end of this post.
 I have cook this successfully with various substitutions.